 Division of Academics, Researchers and Teachers in Psychology AGM 2020Show content

-The Division of Academics, Researchers and Teachers in Psychology AGM 2020 will be held on Friday 25 November 2020 via Zoom.
-Time to be confirmed.
+The Division of Academics, Researchers and Teachers in Psychology AGM is being held via Zoom on Wednesday 25 November 2020 at 10.30am.

 For any queries regarding the AGM, nominations or resolutions, please email Member Network Services